-ACCOMMODATION, FACILITIES AND SERVICES Part 3 - Accommodatio n units: Natur e of ownership or tenure 3.1 Resident ownership or tenure of the units in the village is: Freehold (owner resident) Lease (non-owner resident) Licence (non-owner resident) Share in company title entity (non-owner resident) Unit in unit trust (non-owner resident) Rental (non-owner resident) Other Accommodation types 3.2 Number of units by accommodation type and tenure There are 145 units in the village, comprising 145 single storey units; 0 units in multi-storey building with 0 levels Accommodation Unit Freehold Leasehold Licence Other: Rental Independent living units - Studio - One bedroom - Two bedrooms - Three bedrooms Serviced units - Studio - One bedroom - Two bedrooms - Three bedrooms - Three bedrooms Other Total number of units 18 23 86 1 2 11 4 Access and design 3.3 What disability access and design features do the units and the village contain?
-Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units Alternatively, a ramp, elevator or lift allows entry into all units Step-free (hobless) shower in some units Width of doorways allow for wheelchair access in some units Toilet is accessible in a wheelchair in some units Other key features in the units or village that cater for people with disability or assist residents to age in place None
+ACCOMMODATION, FACILITIES AND SERVICES Part 3 - Accommodation units: Nature of ownership or tenure 3.1 Resident ownership or tenure of the units in the village is: □ Freehold (owner resident) □ Lease (non-owner resident) ⊠ Licence (non-owner resident) □ Share in company title entity (non-owner resident) □ Unit in unit trust (non-owner resident) ⊠ Rental (non-owner resident) □ Other Accommodation types These end 07 in also stansa unitar O 3.2 Number of units by accommodation type and tenure storey building w ingle storey units; 0 Accommodation Unit Freehold Leasehold Licence Other: Rental Independent living units - Studio - One bedroom 24 10 Two bedrooms Three bedrooms Serviced units Studio 62 1 One bedroom Two bedrooms Three bedrooms Other Total number of units 87 10 Access and design 3.3 What disability access and design features do the units ☑ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units and the village contain?
+Alternatively, a ramp, elevator or lift allows entry into some units Step-free (hobless) shower in some units \boxtimes Width of doorways allow for wheelchair access in some units • eelchair in some ur □ Other key features in the units or village that cater for people with disability or assist residents to age in place □ None